AlexArendsen/dishdriver/README.md

     Step0.1: Add new repo using git command line | | SourceTree

-    *note: You may be prompted for username and password
+    *note: You may be prompted for username and password when adding remote repo
     username: poosusername
     password: c=299792458
     end of note.